Chapter 3: Creating a Travel Request App

-- Chpt.1: Using Preinstalled App as Workflow User
+- Chpt.1: Using the Preinstalled App as Workflow User

-Let’s try creating a Travel Request App which is closer to a more practical, for the last challenge of this tutorial.
-Since we are going to make it by remodeling the App you made in Chapter 2, open it with the Modeler.
-[App Setting] > [Detail] button > [Edit].
+Let’s try creating a more useful Travel Request App as a practical challenge in this tutorial.
+Since we are going to make it by remodelling the App you made in Chapter 2, open that within the Modeler.
+[App Setting] > Click on the target line > [Edit].

 Adding Data Items

-Set all Data Items to “Editable” at “Apply” Task, and to “Only display” at “Confirmation” Task.
-When you finished, let’s go back by clicking the “Back” button in the upper right.
+Set all Data Items to (Editable) in the Apply Task, and to (Only display) in the Confirm Task.
+When you are finished, finish editing using the [Apply and Close] button in the bottom right.

-For better viewability, we will also change the appearance of the form and initial input values, etc. Try clicking on the [Form Preview] button in the upper right corner of the Data Item tab.
-An input form to be generated by the current setting is displayed.
-Although it operates correctly even as it is, if you change the order of the items or set up the columns, it will become a more user-friendly App.
+To make it easier to read we will also change the appearance of the form and initial input values, etc. Try clicking on the [Form Preview] button in the upper right corner of the Data Item tab.
+The input form to be generated by the current settings is displayed.
+Although it operates correctly even as it is, if you change the order of the items or set up of the columns, it will become a more user-friendly App.

 First, let’s change the order of the Items.
-In the Item list on the left side, you can change the order of the Items by dragging and dropping.
-Please sort them in the following order.
+In the Item list on the left side you can change the order of the Items by dragging and dropping.
+Please sort them into the following order.

 - Date from

 Next, set up the Columns.
 There is a [Columns] setting button on the right side of the Data Item list.

 Adjust the Column setting of [Date from] and [Date until] to 2.[Date from] and [Date until] will now be displayed side by side in one row.